 I always go with my super simple roast turkey that I walked you through and held your hand with just the other day. if you need to check it out to tame those turkey nerves of yours again, do so.
 I’ll be here waiting for ya.

 But besides all of that hustle of the holiday, there’s all a whole lot of LEFTOVERS to figure out too!

-Oh my goodness do I love a good holiday leftover meal.
+Oh my goodness do I love a good holiday leftover meal (like my fav Christmas ham and cheese hot pocket leftovers!).
 And I did promise y’all a few days ago that I’d be sharing some of my best thanksgiving turkey leftover ideas with y’all and so today I am fulfilling that promise with one of the best leftover turkey ideas of all time.

 Please welcome to the stage, the Pumpkin Sage Meatball Lettuce Wrap + Hot Bacon Vinaigrette.

 Not only is this meatball lettuce wrap amazingly flavor-packed with its pumpkin, sage, and bacon hints, but it’s the perfect day-after-Thanksgiving meal to serve to guests.